-College is a time for personal growth and discovery with many challenges common to young adulthood such as autonomy, identity formation, relationship development, career identification, decision making and life plans.
-Common issues addressed include:
+College is a time for personal growth and discovery, and young adulthood brings many challenges such as autonomy, identity formation, relationship development, career identification, decision making and life plans.
+Common issues we address at CAPS include:

 - Feeling lonely and depressed